abarker/typped/src/typped/README_pratt.rst

 Comparing type signatures
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 We have both actual type signatures, and defined type signatures.
-They are both represented as a ``TypeSig`` object.
-We need to be able to check that the ``TypeSig`` for the actual arguments matches the defined ``TypeSig`` for the function (perhaps performing conversion).
+They are both represented as a ``FunctionType`` object.
+We need to be able to check that the ``ActualTypes`` for the actual arguments matches the defined ``TypeSpec`` for the function (perhaps performing conversion).
 We also need to choose which type signature to use if multiple conversions are possible.

 Juxtaposition operators (jop)
 -----------------------------